febeling/nextjs14-shadcnui-zod-rhf-drizzle-testcase/README.md

 ## Issue

-Typesafe editing of model entities nullable text fields.
+Reproduce a problem with typesafe editing of model entities nullable text fields.

 This app reproduces this problem in a somewhat minimal way.
 It's built using Nextjs 14, Drizzle ORM, Zod validations derived from schema, Shadcn/ui forms, react-hook-form for a minimal CRUD UI.